Temytopeariyo/Spotify-Music-Analysis/README.md

 ### Sales Report - Visualization
-During the visualization process, a comprehensive overview of total streams, tracks and average streams were provided through an information cards.
+I used PowerPoint to create the Canvas Background and during the visualization process, a comprehensive overview of total streams, tracks and average streams were provided through an information cards.
 The measures were dragged and dropped into these information cards and the total streams, tracks and average streams were all showcased.
 To enhanced analytical exploration, slicers were introduced, allowing for focused drill-through.
 These slicers that comprises Tracks, Date range, and Artist facilitated more targeted analysis.
 The online stream report was differenciated in terms of streamed by released date, Monthly streams, all tracks daily streams, artist most streamed track, Top 5 most streamed tracks and spotify playlist by artist name with the use of navigation button.

 Recognizing the potential need to address questions related to fans stream as it relates to different year, I implemented a navigation button.
 This button enabled a seamless transition to an analysis centered on Total streams, addressing a specific aspect of the data for a more comprehensive perspective.
 The visual reports in terms of both total streams and respective years as shown below: